Ultrafast optical melting of trimer superstructure in layered 1T'-TaTe2: Results

 Alongside the PLD suppression, the primary lattice Bragg peaks also exhibit strong changes with slower dynamics corresponding to time constants of ${\tau_{\text{Bragg$\uparrow$}}~\approx~\!2.4}$~ps and ${\tau_{\text{ Bragg$\downarrow$}}~\approx~\!2.3}$~ps.
-Moreover, oscillations appear in the Bragg peak traces, with a period of $\approx\!2$~ps, which may result from the excitation of coherent phonons.
-We note that at negative time delays, a few-percent intensity reduction is observed in both the superlattice and Bragg$\downarrow$ peaks which we attribute to residual heating accumulated over several laser pulses.
+The underlying diffraction orders show comparable dynamics (see Supplementary Note~7).
+Moreover, an oscillation seems to appear in the Bragg$\downarrow$ trace, with a period of $\approx\!2$~ps.
+While this may be linked to excitation of coherent phonons, the $\approx\!0.5$~THz frequency does not match vibrational modes identified by theory (cf. Supplementary Note 1).
+The lack of a similar feature on the Bragg$\uparrow$ curve does not rule out a coherent phonon origin.
+However, the error bars in the Bragg$\downarrow$ trace are larger due to its weaker constituent high-$q$ peaks (cf. Supplementary Note 7) and the fluctuation is comparable to measurement error.
+While beyond the scope of our present work, future investigations are warranted to clarify the presence of coherent lattice motion.
+We also note that at negative time delays, a few-percent intensity reduction is observed in both the superlattice and Bragg$\downarrow$ peaks which we attribute to residual heating accumulated over several laser pulses.

 {\bf Re-formation of lattice superstructure.} Following the melting of the trimer clusters, further structural dynamics ensues that is marked by the recovery of the ($3\times3$) superstructure due to lattice thermalisation.
-Fig.~\ref{CDWrecovery}a shows transient difference maps, where the data has been averaged for two representative time ranges corresponding to early ($\Delta t=3\text{--}5$~ps) and late (50--80 ps) time delays.
+Figure~\ref{CDWrecovery}a shows transient difference maps, where the data has been averaged for two representative time ranges corresponding to early ($\Delta t=3\text{--}5$~ps) and late (50--80 ps) time delays.
 The pattern at early times exhibits the clear signature of the (${3\times3}$) trimer superstructure melting discussed above, while at later times such signature disappears and the pattern recovers the LT superlattice.
 The broad overall reduction of the peak intensities in this time range is that expected of a heated state with incoherent thermal atomic motions via the Debye-Waller effect \cite{Erasmus2012,Storeck_2020}.
 Between these time ranges, we note that diffraction peaks on one side of the pattern increase while those on the other side decrease, indicating mechanical buckling of the sample as it accommodates the structural phase change and lattice heating\cite{Zewail2008buckling,Lindenberg2015MoS2Buckling}.
-Difference images from these time ranges are shown in Supplementary Note~\ref{sec:DiffImages}.
+Difference images from these time ranges are shown in Supplementary Note 4.